April 2027 WCAG 2.1 Deadline: Is Your University Ready? (Extended via the April 2026 IFR)

 Don't Wait for Enforcement

-The April 2026 deadline is just weeks away.
+The April 26, 2027 deadline is approximately a year out.
 Universities that miss it face:

 - Random course reviews by compliance officers